 And how different is it with us evangelicals?
 I’ve been to church growth seminars where he is not mentioned.
 I have heard talks on pastoral care where he is not mentioned.
 I have read strategies of recovery where he is not mentioned.
 I have students tell me of practical seminary courses where he is peripheral at best.
 I have read mission statements of major evangelical organizations and he is not there.
 And the explanation is always the same: “Oh, we take that for granted.”

 The Message of My Life

-So I admit very freely that I am on a crusade to say everywhere I can: God does not like to be taken for granted.
-It flies in the face of his eternal purposes – that he be known and loved and praised and enjoyed.
+So, I admit very freely that I am on a crusade to say everywhere I can: God does not like to be taken for granted.
+It flies in the face of his eternal purposes: that he be known, loved, praised, and enjoyed.

-And if someone says, “O that’s just religion.
-You can’t expect everything to be religion,” I answer, “It’s not religion.
+And if someone says, “Oh that’s just religion; you can’t expect everything to be religion,” I answer, “It’s not religion.
 It’s reality.
 God made the world and everything in it.
 He owns the earth and everyone on it.
 He is the main actor in the world.
 He is guiding the history of every people and nation to their appointed goals.
 Everything, without exception, has to do with God, and gets its main meaning from God.
-And not to show this, but to take this for granted, is to be superficial.
+And not to show this, but to take this for granted, is to be superficial.”

-The healing of that defect, and the opposite of taking God for granted is an hour-by-hour reveling in God and savoring God and admiring God and loving God and treasuring God and standing in awe of God.
+The healing of that defect and the opposite of taking God for granted is an hour-by-hour reveling in God, savoring God, admiring God, loving God, treasuring God, and standing in awe of God.

 One discovery that, for me, has made all the difference in the world is that the reason God does not like being taken for granted is not only that it robs him of glory, but also that it robs me of joy.
 And perhaps the greatest discovery of all is that these two goals — God’s goal to be glorified and my desire to be satisfied — are not at odds.
 Because God is most glorified in me when I am most satisfied in him.